drbtlr/beating-the-odds/contributor_guide/contributor_guide.md

 output for others to use.
 Here, we take you through the steps of initializing your work with OpenSDP's GitHub guidelines so that you can contribute to OpenSDP.

+Steps 1-3 are meant for beginning-level GitHub users.
+Step 4 (advanced) is meant for those already familiar with using Git and/or GitHub.
+Please skip to step 4 if you fall into the latter category.
+Beginning-level users do not need to follow step 4 to contribute to OpenSDP.

+In addition, those familiar Git and/or GitHub can skip the "Updating GitHub" and "Collaborating on GitHub" sections that appear later in this guide.

 ### Step 1 (if applicable): Create GitHub account
 If you are new to GitHub, you can create an account here: